ChewingPencils/alfred_workflows/ReadMe.md

 :   Quick Task – Evening (6 PM)

-NB: The times can be adjusted in the 'Run Scripts' Actions (middle column) echo statement
+NB: The times can be adjusted in the 'Run Scripts' Actions (middle column) echo statement.

 ### Defer Reminders